nce/oci-free-cloud-k8s/README.md

 worker nodes (`VM.Standard.A1.Flex`), allowing for efficient resource utilization.
 Each node has a 100GB boot volume, with around 60GB available for in-cluster storage via Longhorn.
-For ingress, we use `k8s.io/nginx` with Oracle’s Flexible Load Balancer (10Mbps), which is also free.
+For ingress, we use `k8s.io/nginx` with Oracle’s Flexible Load Balancer (10Mbps), for `teleport` we the network LB, as both are free as well.

 Getting an Always Free account can sometimes be tricky, but there are several guides on Reddit that explain how to speed up the creation process.